-It worked better in the south, where these diseases and pests did not exist to that extent.
+It worked better in the South, where these diseases and pests did not exist to that extent.
 In Central America, there were local vines, but these were only used for consumption, because even here cultivated viticulture was unknown.
-The first area cultivating European vines was the then Aztec empire on the 2,000-meter-high plain in the central Mexico, Here, the Spanish conqueror Hernando Cortez (1485-1547) probably planted the first vines as early as 1522.
+The first area cultivating European vines was the then Aztec empire on the 2,000-meter high plain in the central Mexico, Here, the Spanish conqueror Hernando Cortez (1485-1547) probably planted the first vines as early as 1522.
 However, most of the sources indicate the year 1540, in which the Franciscan monks gave the historical Misión ( Listán Prieto ) was introduced.
 As a result, this was then in Argentina.
 Chile.
-Peru and also continued in other South American countries.
+Peru and continued in other South American countries.
 Mostly by missionaries of various Roman Catholic monastic orders were vineyards, inter alia, in today's US states Virginia (1619), New Mexico (1629) and California (1769) created.

 There are some major differences in viticulture and winemaking between the Old and New World, but one can not speak of general and always valid practices.
-One commonality of the New World countries is that you may be more willing to experiment and try new techniques.
-In addition, the not so tightly defined wine laws often allow the producer much more leeway.
+One commonality of New World countries is that you may be more willing to experiment and try new techniques.
+In addition, the not so tightly defined wine laws often allow the producer much more scope.
 Particularly in the countries of the southern hemisphere (where the harvest takes place between February and April), the temperatures are consistently higher than in Europe, which especially benefits the red wines.
 The tannins in the wines are usually softer and more mature.
 The climatic conditions are not subject to such large fluctuations as in Europe, what the differences in the vintages makes less.